 - An accredited TB free here

 All virgin and non-virgin bulls 18 months of age and older entering the state of Alabama must test negative for Trichomoniasis within the 60 days prior to entry into the state.
-The testing requirements mandate that bulls shall be negative based on parallel testing, performing one official culture and one official confirmatory Polymerase Chain Reaction (PCR) on a single sample.
-These tests shall be performed by an accredited AAVLD laboratory or other state or federal approved laboratory.
-All bulls tested must be identified with official USDA approved ear tag, registry brand or registry tattoo.
+The testing requirements mandate that bulls shall be negative based on one official confirmatory Realtime Polymerase Chain Reaction (PCR) on a single sample.
+This test shall be performed by an accredited AAVLD laboratory or other state or federal approved laboratory.
+All bulls tested must be identified with official USDA approved ear tag.
 Any bull comingled with cows between testing and importation into Alabama must be retested as outlined above.

 - Bovine Trichomoniasis (effective 6/21/12)